KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	To debug/run the application click the green bug icon.

 Now that we have a basic application up and running with the OpenXR header files and libraries, we can start to set up the core aspects of OpenXR.
-As a modern Khronos API, the OpenXR is heavily influcencd by the Vulkan API.
+As a modern Khronos API, the OpenXR is heavily influenced by the Vulkan API.
 So those who are familiar with the style of the Vulkan API will find OpenXR easy to follow.